 Iconic architecture, captivating culture, a blend of beach and city – it’s easy to fall in love with Barcelona.
-Made up of museums, art galleries and famous Gaudi buildings, there is something for every visitor to explore.
-Spend your days meandering down the streets of Las Ramblas or exploring the haunts found in the Gothic Quarter – Barcelona is where you go if you’re seeking something beautiful.
+With over 55 museums, art galleries and famous Gaudi buildings, there is something for every visitor to explore.
+Spend your days meandering down the streets of Las Ramblas or exploring the haunts found in the Gothic Quarter – Barcelona is where you go to be captivated.

-It’s not just beautiful to look at though, it’s amazing to experience.
-Barcelona is a city break with a twist.
+It’s not just beautiful to look at though, it’s an amazing experience - Barcelona is a city break with a twist.
 While its urban landscapes help you get your fill of great shopping and top restaurants, you’ll also get a dose of sand and sea at Barceloneta beach.
 Immerse yourself in the spirit of the city as you make your way past entertainers, buskers and street musicians, or linger over a drink as the sun sets.
-Whatever you’re looking for in your next city break, you’re guaranteed to fall in love with Spain’s beautiful Barecelona.
+Whatever you’re looking for in your next city break, you’re guaranteed to fall in love on a holiday in Barcelona.

 This area is particularly popular with tourists, thanks to its proximity to the city’s beach.
 There are a great range of bars and restaurants to visit, despite being at a distance from the hustle and bustle of Central Barcelona.

 This part of the city is a shopaholic’s dream, with a number of top boutiques and great shopping hotspots.
 Alongside this, it is a particularly beautiful part of Barcelona, jam-packed with architecture such as the Casa Batllo, Casa Mila and Sagrada Familia.

 Step back into the past with a trip to the old city in the heart of Barcelona.
 With winding cobbled streets, picturesque architecture and great atmosphere, this area is filled with charm and more than enough restaurants to tempt your taste buds.